New Jersey Prostitution Charges Attorney

-Experienced Criminal Defense Lawyer Fights Prostitution Charges for Clients in Camden County and Across New Jersey
+Experienced Criminal Defense Lawyer Fights Prostitution Charges for Clients in Camden County, Gloucester County, Burlington County, and Across New Jersey

 The embarrassment associated with a prostitution charge may feel overwhelming and hard to manage.
 Still, someone facing serious sex crime charges in New Jersey must stand up and defend themselves with the assistance of a dedicated criminal defense lawyer who won’t judge and who will fight for your freedom and your right to privacy.

 If you or someone you know is facing a criminal charge of prostitution, promoting prostitution, or human trafficking in New Jersey, seek the assistance of experienced Camden County criminal lawyer Jill R. Cohen.
 She will aggressively defend you and do everything possible to build a defense strategy that will help you avoid jail time, monetary fines, probation, and a permanent criminal charge on your record.

 Knowledgeable Criminal Defense Attorney Explains NJ Prostitution and Solicitation Charges and Possible Consequences

 Prostitution charges may be levied when NJ law enforcement believes there was “an offer or acceptance to engage in sexual activity in exchange for money or property of economic value.”

 - A first-time conviction of prostitution is almost always regarded as a disorderly persons offense.
 A municipal court judge can impose a fine of up to $1,000 and jail time of up to six months.